onassar/PHP-Premailer/README.md

 </html>
 ```

-See the <https://github.com/onassar/PHP-Premailer/blob/master/Premailer.class.php#L22> for the options the PHP library supports (almost all of them).
+See <https://github.com/onassar/PHP-Premailer/blob/master/Premailer.class.php#L22> for the options the PHP library supports (almost all of them).

 If you have any feedback, please reach out: <onassar@gmail.com>